 We’ll go over them one by one.

-Employees will only do this if they get something in return, like employment security.
-It enables employees to go home and provide for themselves and their families.
+There is both a formal contract (labor for money) and an informal contract (you put in some extra effort, we take good care for you) between the employee and the employer.
+Employment security enables employees to go home after work and provide for themselves and their families.
 This concept of security is essential and underpins almost everything HR does.

 Employment security also benefits organizations because it helps them retain their people.
 When employees are laid off, for example, it’s usually the organization that pays the price.
 They are the ones who have invested in the selection, training, and development of these employees.
 This is a costly process.
 If the organization doesn’t work on retaining its people, they are more likely to leave and work for the competition.